 – ‘Invasion and distribution of the redclaw crayfish, Cherax quadricarinatus, in Martinique.’, to be published in the Topical issue on Crayfish form KMAE.
 In this study, we investigated the state of the spread of this invasive species in the French island.
 This study is part of the PhD thesis of my former colleague, Thomas Baudry, ‘Impact de Cherax quadricarinatus sur les écosystèmes de Martinique‘.

-– ‘Continuous physiological welfare evaluation of European whitefish (Coregonus lavaretus) during common aquaculture practices leading up to slaughter’, to be published in Aquaculture.
-In this study, we used a combination of implantable heart rate bio-loggers and a range of traditional stress indicators to evaluate the physiological responses of freely swimming European whitefish in captivity.
+– ‘Continuous physiological welfare evaluation of European whitefish (Coregonus lavaretus) during common aquaculture practices leading up to slaughter’, to be published in Aquaculture in 2021.
 This study is part of the PhD thesis of my colleague from the FRESH project, Per Hjelmstedt.
 The online version is available here.